dlang-community/setup-dlang/README.md

 2. if the compiler is `gdc`, install latest `dub`

 This has become the default value because most D projects use `dub` to build and it is a hindrance to manually specify it just because `gdc` doesn't come with it.

+Added the `dc_format` input to control how the `DC` and `DMD` variables are set.
+They allow setting the variables to:
+- the absolute path of the compiler executable
+- the basename of the executable
+- the basename without the `.exe` extension